anonymous-repo1/misdetect/README.md

     <img src="framework.png" width="1000"/>
 <p>

 We evaluate our approach on 15 real-world image and tabular datasets from diverse domains.
-Some the datasets are relatively large, please further review through the links provided in the paper.
-Table below shows the statistics of the datasets.
+Some the datasets are relatively large, please further review through the links provided in the paper. <a href = "#-table_dataset">table</a> below shows the statistics of the datasets.

+<div id="-table_dataset"></div>

 |   **Dataset**  | **#-Items** | **#-Attributes** | **#-Classes** | **Mislabel Ratio** |             **Classifacation Task**             |
 |:--------------:|:-----------:|:----------------:|:-------------:|:------------------:|:-----------------------------------------------:|